jdelkins/pia-tools/README.md

 on) the gateway that accepts incoming connections to be accessible through the VPN.

-1. Make sure your wireguard tunnel to PIA is up and running per the above procedure.
-The following step presumes that you have a working route to PIA's Wireguard endpoint virtual IP configured and working.
+1. Make sure your WireGuard tunnel to PIA is up and running per the above procedure.
+The following step presumes that you have a working route to PIA's WireGuard endpoint virtual IP configured and working.
 It also assumes that, as part of running the above procedure, the `pia-setup-tunnel` tool saved some information in the file `/var/cache/pia/<interface>.json`.
 We will read that file and add to it as part of the next step.